jalpedersen/br-rpi-fwup/board/orangepi/orangepi-zero/readme.txt

-OrangePi One
+OrangePi Zero

 Intro
 =====

-This default configuration will allow you to start experimenting with the buildroot environment for the OrangePi One.
+This default configuration will allow you to start experimenting with the buildroot environment for the OrangePi Zero.
 With the current configuration it will bring-up the board, and allow access through the serial console.

 How to build it